JingnanBai/BIS687-Capstone-group-8/README.md

 ### Aim1: Explore features distinguishing people with and without PD

+#### Challenge
+- Overlaps and gaps between the periods of data collection and PD occurrence reporting

 #### Task 1: Investigate key baseline characteristics prior to PD onset

 > contributor: @YimingMiao